Mid Side (M-S) Professional Shotgun Lets You Adjust Stereo Width

-It is an M-S (Mid-Side) configuration which makes it possible to adjust the stereo width from mono to stereo at the mixer or in post production.
-The shotgun includes two outputs, a cardioid and figure of 8, which can be fed into the mixer for width adjustments.
+It has a M-S (Mid-Side) configuration which makes it possible to adjust the stereo width from mono to stereo at the mixer or in post production.
+This shotgun includes two outputs, a cardioid and figure of 8, which can be fed into a mixer for width adjustments.
 If both outputs are recorded then width can be managed in post.

 Like all Sanken shotguns it is rugged and dependable with a wide range of applications where sound clarity and noise rejection are critical requirements.